tejasnp163/tejasnp163/README.md

 ### Hi there!! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> My name is Tejas Pandit.
-- 👨🏻‍🎓 Greaduated from the University of Waterloo specializing in Artificial Intelligence and Machine Learning.
+- 👨🏻‍🎓 Master's in AI/ML from University of Waterloo with 4+ years delivering production ML systems for Fortune 500 clients.
-- 🔭 Worked on Adversarial Machine Learning and MLOps.
+- 🔭 Principal Consultant specializing in MLOps, LLMOps, and GenAI implementations on Databricks platform across insurance, semiconductors, and travel industries.
-- 🌱 Working on learning distributed computing and various cloud platforms such as Amazon Web Services and Databricks.
+- 🌱 Certified Databricks Professional with expertise in distributed computing, PySpark, MLflow, and multi-cloud deployments (Azure, AWS).
-- 👯 I’m looking to collaborate on AI/ML/DS projects in open-source community.
+- 👯 Open to collaborating on MLOps, LLMOps, and GenAI projects - especially those involving transformer models and enterprise AI deployments.
-- 💬 Ask me about Machine Learning algorithms and Cooking.
+- 💬 Ask me about scaling ML pipelines, GenAI implementations, cost-effective AI solutions, and authentic Indian cooking.
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/tejas-pandit/"> LinkedIn </a>

 ## &#x1f4c8; Tejas's GitHub Stats